Pole star: In religion and mythology

 In the medieval period, Polaris was also known as stella maris ("star of the sea", from its use for navigation at sea), as in e.g. Bartholomaeus Anglicus (d.
 1272), in the translation of John Trevisa (1397):

 by the place of this sterre place and stedes and boundes of the other sterres and of cercles of heven ben knowen: therefore astronomers beholde mooste this sterre.
 Then this ster is dyscryved of the moste shorte cercle; for he is ferre from the place that we ben in; he hydeth the hugenesse of his quantite for unmevablenes of his place, and he doth cerfifie men moste certenly, that beholde and take hede therof; and therfore he is called stella maris, the sterre of the see, for he ledeth in the see men that saylle and have shyppemannes crafte.

 Polaris was associated with Marian veneration from an early time, Our Lady, Star of the Sea being a title of the Blessed Virgin.
 This tradition goes back to a misreading of Saint Jerome's translation of Eusebius' Onomasticon, De nominibus hebraicis (written ca. 390).
 Jerome gave stilla maris "drop of the sea" as a (false) Hebrew etymology of the name Maria.
 This stilla maris was later misread as stella maris; the misreading is also found in the manuscript tradition of Isidore's Etymologiae (7th century); it probably arises in the Carolingian era; a late 9th-century manuscript of Jerome's text still has stilla, not stella, but Paschasius Radbertus, also writing in the 9th century, makes an explicit reference to the "Star of the Sea" metaphor, saying that Mary is the "Star of the Sea" to be followed on the way to Christ, "lest we capsize amid the storm-tossed waves of the sea."

 In Mandaean cosmology, the Pole Star is considered to be auspicious and is associated with the World of Light ("heaven").
 Mandaeans face north when praying, and temples are also oriented towards the north.
 On the contrary, the south is associated with the World of Darkness.

 In Hinduism, the Pole Star is revered and referred to as Dhruva (Sanskrit: ध्रुव, IAST: Dhruva, lit. "unshakeable, immovable, fixed or eternal").
-Dhruva is considered an ascetic devotee of Vishnu mentioned in the Vishnu Purana and the Bhagavata Purana who ascended to become the Polestar.
+Dhruva is considered an ascetic devotee of Vishnu mentioned in the Vishnu Purana (विष्णुपुराण) and the Bhagavata Purana (भागवतपुराण) who ascended to become the Polestar.

-The Sanskrit term dhruva nakshatra (ध्रुव नक्षत्र, "polar star") has been used for Pole Star in the Mahabharata, personified as son of Uttānapāda and grandson of Manu.
+The Sanskrit term dhruva nakshatra (ध्रुव नक्षत्र, "polar star") has been used for Pole Star in the Mahabharata (महाभारतम्), personified as son of Uttānapāda and grandson of Manu (मनु).